Digital Presentations

 A Shropshire Birders yearI keep a County yearlist every year and aim to see at least 160 species (with as many as possible photographed!)
 Find out how many differenet species were seen during a record breaking year of 2008!
 This talk is based around the highlights of the past few years including quite a few rarities (eg the Black necked Grebe pictured here), and some new records for the County!
 It takes you around many of the main birdwatching areas, the best times to go and what you might find there.
 From Gull watching and wildfowl in the Winter, to reserves and 'hotspots' in the North and South of the County, the talk is organised by the seasons and features the changing panorama of the countryside.
 Shropshire is certainly not one of the best Counties for migrants and rarities but be prepared for a few surprises.

-Out and About - A Special Year2008 was a phenomenal year for me featuring opportunistic travels to all parts of the UK, record breaking numbers of local birds, rarities and one or two twitches.
+Out and About in 2008 - A Special Year2008 was a phenomenal year for me featuring opportunistic travels to all parts of the UK, record breaking numbers of local birds, rarities and one or two twitches.
 The excitement is condensed into a single presentation, the ups and downs, some exhilarating bird watching moments and an attempt to see 250 species in a year without really trying (much).
 From Desert Wheatear on Jan 1st to Hawfinch down within 20 metres at the end of December, this talk will pack in some high mileage!
 There will lots of familiar birds to see plus the excitement of a twitch or two including a certain White-crowned Sparrow on the day news broke!
 Rare Gulls including Ring-billed, Ross's and an inland Sabines Gull (pictured right) plus the Steppe-grey Shrike and Two-barred Crossbill 'double'.
 An obliging Red-footed Falcon and Semipalmated Sandpiper plus many more great birds!
 The end of 2008 was also special for a Waxwing invasion - what a nice way to end the year!

 Shropshire WildlifeA look at the wildlife to be found at several key reserves and sites within the County of Shropshire.
 Birds are the main subjects with key butterflies and dragonflies plus a scattering of other interesting guests and a flower or two!
 A roller coaster ride, starting in the North of the County with Whixall Moss, Wood Lane, the Meres and Prees Heath.
 We then visit the South Shropshire Hills and in particular, the Longmynd, Catherton Common and Titterstone Clee.
 Chelmarsh and the Wrekin bring us back to central Shropshire before having a good look at the wildlife found at Venus Pool.
 The County holds singificant rare insects such as the Silver studded Blue butterfly and Keeled Skimmer Dragonfly, you will find out where and when to look.
 The bird life too is very diverse, discover where to see Red Kite, Dipper, Ring Ouzel, Wood Warbler, Waders and...... far too many others to mention here!